codeanywhere/documentation-old/quicktutorial.md

 You can now share your code and work with your colleagues in the same way you’d do that with Google Docs!
 If they make some changes you’re not happy with, use our Revisions feature, and get your code back to where you’d like!
 Sounds interesting?
-Read our online documentation and learn about the rest of the cool features we have to offer!
-Happy coding :)
+Read our online documentation and learn more about the rest of the cool features we have to offer! :)